kismetwireless/kismet-web-docs/content/en/docs/readme/installing/packaging.md

 Until `2025-09-R1` the Kismet IPC and remote capture datasource protocol was based on Google Protobufs.
-The Protobufs dependency has become increasingly difficult to deal with in a portable fashion, and has been superceded by a much simpler protocol encoded via messagepack.
-The messagepack encoder is embeded in the Kismet source.
+The Protobufs dependency has become increasingly difficult to deal with in a portable fashion, and has been superseded by a much simpler protocol encoded via messagepack.
+The messagepack encoder is embedded in the Kismet source.

 For `2025-09-R1` and possibly the next major release after, the legacy Protobufs